 or > Or any subsequent 'Last day'prior to Centrelink ceasing the online enrolment due to non attendance (8 week rule)

-CASUAL USERS AND SCHOOL HOLIDAY PROGRAM Families who do not use routine/regular care OR Families who use St Jude's After school care only during the school term, are at risk of being affected by the 8 week rule because it is 'Service/Site specific.
+CASUAL CARE AND SCHOOL HOLIDAY PROGRAM ONLY FAMILIES who do not use routine/regular care OR Families who use St Jude's After school care only during the school term, are at risk of being affected by the 8 week rule because it is 'Service/Site specific.
 Regular care used at St Jude's will not provide continuity of your 'online subsidy enrolment' for care provided at the Community Centre.

-*** Please check that your online subsidy enrolment has not in 'Ceased' by logging into your Centrelink account and checking your child care subsidy enrolment status, prior to booking casual care after a break.
+*** Please check that your online subsidy enrolment has not been 'Ceased' by logging into your Centrelink account and checking your child care subsidy enrolment status, prior to booking casual care after a break.

 In the past 5 years there have only been three fee increases for our OSHC services, with the average increase per session/per year being: VACATION CARE- $1.24 ASC - $0.42 and BSC $0.32We have always endeavoured to keep our child care fees comparatively low for our families.
 Our rates will continue to be competative and more often than not, will still be lower than many other providers - even with the fee increases below.

 In light of considerable increases in costs to manage the new CCSS as previously advised, please see the new fee structure below - both total session fee and hourly rates are noted: (Care is charged by the session)